kenwat1/NNML-Project-Fall20/README.md

      style ="float: left; margin-right: 10px;" />
 <em><br><strong>Figure 1.</strong> Results of Carlyon (1991).
 Each panel represents one individual, showing d prime as a function of modulator phase delay for harmonic (every condition but 1600 + 2300 Hz) and inharmonic (1600 + 2300 Hz) stimuli. </em>

-On the other hand, a very powerful algorithm known as the Convolutional Neural Network CNN)
+On the other hand, a very powerful algorithm known as the Convolutional Neural Network (CNN) is often used for classification task.
+Its capabilities for performing Machine Learning on images are well known and explored.
+For example,

 This project seeks to replicate the work of Carlyon (1991) using CNN.
 Two questions we investigate in this project are: (1) Can a neural network disriminate between coherent and incoherent FM? and (2) Is there a difference in prediction accuracy between harmonic and inharmonic stimuli just like human listeners did?